-- 92. Mr Speaker, the EAC Secretariat developed a roadmap for the implementation of the Paris Agreement in October 2016.
-Further, EAC participated at the 22nd Session of the Conference of Parties (COP22) to the United Nations Framework Convention on Climate Change (UNFCCC); the 12th Meeting of Parties to Kyoto Protocol (CMP12) and the First Session of the Conference of the Parties serving as the Meeting of the Parties to the Paris Agreement (CMA1) held in Marrakech, Morocco from 7 to 18 November, 2016.
-The conference adopted the Marrakech Action Proclamation for Our Climate and Sustainable Development. - 93.
-Mr Speaker, to ensure that actions and activities of the EAC-USAID Planning for Resilience in East Africa through Policy, Adaptation, Research and Economic Development (PREPARED) programme are more people centered for the remaining one-year period (PREPARED ends by December 2017), the 4th Meeting of the Sectoral Council directed the EAC Secretariat to carry out a mid-term review of the prepared programme to measure its performances, identify the mistakes made, at which level and refocus the programme to ensure it is people centered, at least for the remaining short period.
+- 92.Mr.
+Speaker, the EAC Secretariat developed a Road Map for the Implementation of Paris Agreement Implementation in October 2016.
+Further, EAC participated at the twenty second Session of the Conference of Parties (COP22) to the United Nations Framework Convention on Climate Change (UNFCCC), twelfth Meeting of Parties to Kyoto Protocol (CMP12) and first session of the Conference of the Parties serving as the Meeting of the Parties to the Parties Agreement (CMA1) held in Marrakech, Morocco from 7th to 18th November, 2016.
+The Conference adopted the Marrakech Action Proclamation for Our Climate and Sustainable Development. - 93.Mr.
+Speaker, to ensure that actions and activities of the EAC-USAID Planning for Resilience in East Africa through Policy, Adaptation, Research and Economic Development (PREPARED) Programme are more people centered for the remaining one-year period (PREPARED ends by December 2017), the 4th Meeting of the Sectoral Council directed the EAC Secretariat to carry out a mid-Term review of the Prepared Programme to measure its performances, identify the mistakes made and at which level and refocus the Programme to ensure it is people centered at least for the remaining short period. - 94.Mr.
+Speaker, in the next financial year, EAC Secretariat will continue to coordinate measures to foster co-operation in the joint and efficient management and sustainable utilization of natural resources within the community.
+The key milestones to be realized are: - (i) Support and finalize the review and ratification of the Protocol on Environment and Natural Resources Management;

-- 94. Mr Speaker, in the next financial year, the EAC Secretariat will continue to coordinate measures to foster co-operation in the joint and efficient management and sustainable utilisation of natural resources within the community.
-The key milestones to be realised are: - (i) Support and finalise the review and ratification of the Protocol on Environment and Natural Resources Management; - (ii) Operationalise the EAC climate change fund through accreditation as a regional implementing entity and development of bankable projects on climate change; - (iii)Finalise the review of the Climate Change Policy and Strategy; - (iv)Implement the EAC Disaster Risk Reduction and Management Strategy, Disaster Risk Reduction and Management Bill and Sendai Framework for Disaster Risk Reduction; - (v) Implement the signed Regional Development Assistance Agreement (RDOAG) with USAID Kenya and East Africa; and - (vi)Implement the EAC Forest Bill (2013) and Transboundary Ecosystem Management Bill (2010).
+- (ii)Operationalize EAC Climate change Fund through accreditation as Regional Implementing Entity (RIE) and development of bankable projects on climate change; - (iii) Finalize the review of the Climate Change Policy and Strategy; - (iv) Implement EAC Disaster Risk Reduction and Management Strategy, Disaster Risk Reduction and Management Bill and Sendai Framework for Disaster Risk Reduction; - (v)Implement the signed Regional Development Assistance Agreement (RDOAG) with USAID Kenya and East Africa; and - (vi) Implement the EAC Forest Bill (2013) and Transboundary Ecosystem Management Bill (2010).

-1.1.6.
+3.1.6.
 DIRECTORATE OF SOCIAL SECTORS